Sonnet 253

 Sonnet 252

-Though love not hatred was the arrow there,
+Though love, not hatred, loosed the arrow there;

-I clutched my virtual breast, as if to feign
+I clutched my virtual breast, as though to feign

 A mortal wound had spilt blood with a stare;